bodo-ai/Bodo/docs/source/pandas.rst

 Function application, GroupBy & Window:

 * :meth:`pandas.DataFrame.apply`
+  Supports extra `_bodo_inline` boolean argument to manually control bodo's inlining behavior.
+  Inlining user-defined functions (UDFs) can potentially improve performance at the expense of extra compilation time.
+Bodo uses heuristics to make a decision automatically if `_bodo_inline` is not provided.
 * :meth:`pandas.DataFrame.groupby` `by` should be a constant column label or column labels.
   `sort=False` is set by default. `as_index` argument is supported.